utk-cs340-fall24/students/phoang5.md

 ---

 ## Interests
-- I love *video games*.
+- I love video games.
 They passionate me to choose the C.S major.
-- I also love *Anime* and *Cosplay*.
+- I also love Anime and Cosplay.
 I actually did some cosplays.
 ---

 ## My Links: